 Built in the 17th century, the choir is the oldest part of the church and was reserved for the monks.
-It was integrated in the present building by Ferdinand Delamonce (1733 – 1736) who in the process created a remarkable unity for the entire structure (through the use of vaults, cornices) and was able to overcome the difference in elevation between the choir and the nave by installing the Munet arch, an architectural wonder.
+It was integrated in the present building by Ferdinand Delamonce (1733 – 1736) who in the process created a remarkable unity for the entire structure (through the use of vaults, cornices) and was able to overcome the difference in elevation between the choir and the nave by installing the Munet arch, an architectural feat.

 The lectern, photo Philippe Dumont

-and Marc II Chabry and it is often not possible to distinguish the hands of the two artists.
+The stalls were carved from 1745 to 1749 in the rocaille style by François Vanderheyde and Marc II Chabry and it is not always easy to distinguish the hands of the two artists.

 This organ was conceived to play all the repertories.